 Real estate is stated at cost unless the community or land is determined to be impaired, at which point the inventory is written down to fair value as required by Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 360-10, Property, Plant and Equipment.
 Inventory includes the costs of land acquisition, land development and home construction, capitalized interest, real estate taxes, direct overhead costs incurred during development and home construction that benefit the entire community, less impairments, if any.
 Land and development costs are typically allocated and transferred to homes under construction when home construction begins.
 Home construction costs are accumulated on a per-home basis.
 Cost of home closings includes the specific construction costs of the home and all related allocated land acquisition, land development and other common costs (both incurred and estimated to be incurred) based upon the total number of homes expected to be closed in each community or phase.
-Any changes to the estimated total development costs of a community or phase are allocated to the remaining homes in the community or phase.
-When a home closes, we may have incurred costs for goods and services that have not yet been paid.
+Any changes to the estimated total development costs for goods and services that have not yet been paid.
 Therefore, an accrual to capture such obligations is recorded in connection with the home closing and charged directly to cost of sales.